 14.5.
-Suspected Misuse of Leave. -- When an employee appears to have a pattern of leave use that is inconsistent with the reasons provided in subdivision 14.4.f. of this rule, including such frequent use of sick leave as to render the employee's services undependable, the appointing authority may request appropriate substantiation of the employee's claim for leave, for example, verification of an illness of less than three days.
+Suspected Misuse of Leave. -- When an employee appears to have a pattern or incident of leave use that is inconsistent with the reasons provided in subdivision 14.4.f of this rule, the appointing authority may request appropriate substantiation of the employee's claim for leave, for example, verification of an illness of less than three (3) consecutive scheduled work days or scheduled shifts.
+Misuse of leave may include, but is not limited to, frequent use of sick leave rendering the employee's services undependable, requesting sick leave for days when annual leave was previously denied, and requesting unplanned leave in connection with scheduled days off.
 The appointing authority shall give the employee prior written notice of the requirement for appropriate substantiation.

 14.6.
-Unauthorized Leave. -- When an employee is absent from work without authorization for sick or annual leave, the appointing authority shall dock the employee's pay in the next pay period for an equal amount of time paid during which no work was performed.
+Unauthorized Leave. -- When an employee is absent from work without authorization for sick or annual leave, the appointing authority shall dock the employee's pay for an equal amount of time paid during which no work was performed.
 The appointing authority shall notify the employee in writing that his or her pay is being docked and that the unauthorized leave is misconduct for which discipline is being imposed.
 The appointing authority shall use unauthorized leave only in cases when the employee fails to obtain the appropriate approval, according to agency policy, for the absence.
 The appointing authority shall transmit notice of the action in writing to the Director.

 14.7.
 Overtime Work and Holiday Work. -- An appointing authority or his or her designated representative may require an employee to work in excess of the prescribed working hours or on holidays when the work is considered by the employer to be necessary to the public interest.
 Compensation shall be made in accordance with the federal Fair Labor Standards Act and relevant federal regulations and W. Va.
-Code §21-5C-1 et seq.
-Sick and/or annual leave requested in the same workweek in which additional hours are worked shall be reduced and credited back to the employee's accrued balances to reduce or avoid payment for hours in excess of the agency work schedule.
+Code § 21-5C-1 et seq.
+Sick and/or annual leave requested in the same workweek or work period in which additional hours are worked shall be reduced and credited back to the employee's accrued balances to reduce or avoid payment for hours in excess of the agency work schedule.